Quality of the foreign trade statistics in 2011

 In 2011, the preliminary statistics on export and import values published monthly by the National Board of Customs showed approximately the same amount of deviation from the final figures of the statistical year as in earlier years.
 The preliminary export values were closer to the final values when compared to the import values.
 A lot of corrections are made especially with regard to imports from the EU territory.

-The final export figures for last year show a figure that is 704 million euros higher than what was estimated in the preliminary statistics.
-This is 1.4 per cent of the value of the total exports.
-In the previous year, the final export figures increased by 1.1 per cent.
-The final import figures increased by 1 703 million euros, that is, by 3.4 per cent of the value of the total imports.
-In the year before, the increase was 3.5 per cent.
-There were more corrections in the import figures than in the export figures, and therefore the trade surplus decreased from the 1.5 billion euros indicated by the monthly preliminary statistics to the final 539 billion euros.
+The final export figures for last year show a figure that is 649 million euros higher than what was estimated in the preliminary statistics.
+This is 1.2 per cent of the value of the total exports.
+In the previous year, the final export figures increased by 1.4 per cent.
+The final import figures increased by 1 871 million euros, that is, by 3.2 per cent of the value of the total imports.
+In the year before, the increase was 3.4 per cent.
+There were more corrections in the import figures than in the export figures, and therefore the trade deficit increased from the 2.5 billion euros indicated by the monthly preliminary statistics to the final 3.7 billion euros.

 The quality of the statistics of the EU and its Member States is a central theme in the activities of Eurostat, the Statistical Office of the EU.
 Methods of evaluating preliminary foreign trade statistical data, among other things, are developed in cooperation with the Member States.

 The National Board of Customs always publishes the preliminary foreign trade data within 39 days after the end of the statistical month.
 Detailed monthly statistics on foreign trade are published roughly eight weeks after the statistical month as part of the monthly survey.
 The final figures of the statistical year are always published at the end of August the next year.

 |Table 1.
 Monthly preliminary data and final figures on imports and exports in 2011, MEUR|

 |Preliminary data||Final figures||Preliminary data||Final figures|

 |July||4 400||4 417||4 485||4 601|